NRskog/Threebodyproblem/README.md

-My solution to the classical physocs problem: "Three-body problem".
+My solution to the classical physics problem: "Three-body problem".

 Can be read about here: https://en.wikipedia.org/wiki/Three-body_problem